 The Immigration Team provides expert advice and representation in all aspects of asylum, immigration, trafficking and nationality cases.
 We have had a specialist Immigration Team in Garden Court North Chambers since our foundation and it is now one of the largest in the country.
 Ian Macdonald QC, a founding member of Chambers, is an acknowledged leader in the field and the co-author of the seminal text, Macdonald’s ‘Immigration Law and Practice’, to which other members of the Team also contribute.

 The Team is committed to publicly funded work and to assisting the vulnerable; including people who have been trafficked or exploited, subjected to domestic violence, victims of torture and those experiencing mental ill-health or limited capacity.
 We make a real effort to understand the concerns of those we represent, trying to ensure that they are fully involved and able to engage in the process.
-We are approachable, down to earth and, willing to go the extra mile for our clients.
+We are approachable, down to earth and willing to go the extra mile for our clients.
 Chambers and Partners 2019 have recognised this approach and commented that Chambers has a strong claimant-side practice noted for its experience in a raft of immigration, asylum and nationality matters.
 The practice possesses barristers with considerable expertise in human rights claims.
 Another source states: “They have a range of experienced and up-and-coming barristers and remain committed to this kind of work.”

 Members of the Team are always happy to assist solicitors, including informally.
 We work in tandem with our instructing solicitors to provide input from the earliest stages of a case, because we believe this provides the best chance of success for our clients.
 We take on pro bono cases where appropriate, including for the Bar Pro Bono Unit, local charities and Bail for Immigration Detainees.
 Our Team includes barristers who have worked directly with people who have experienced persecution and human rights abuses abroad, and who have worked at law centres and non-governmental organisations in the UK.
 Our barristers understand the specific challenges that immigration work brings.
 We do not cherry pick cases based on prospects of success.
 We relish difficult cases and often succeed where other barristers have previously negatively advised.